wuespace/telestion-core/README.md

 # Telestion

 This repository contains the project files which belong to the Telestion Group.
-The project extensions are located in an own repository (eg. telestion-d2).
+The project extensions are in an own repository (eg. telestion-d2).

+## Contributing

+Always create a new branch and a pull request to implement a new feature.
+Because of the free plan we can't protect the master branch for now.
+But we will revert all direct changes to the master branch.

-## Structure
+## Project Overview

 The project consists of multiple submodules.